trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/CanTheUser.md

 ---
 ### CanTheUser.PermissionCache class

- Description this cachebuilder interface allows the CanTheUser class to cache per-object results for each object requested.
+this cachebuilder interface allows the CanTheUser class to cache per-object results for each object requested.
 This prevents the need to repeatedly calculate permission usage by calling Schema.Describe* calls

 ---
 #### Methods